Howard Wallace's home page

 On this first week of advent – the season of waiting for the coming of the Lord – you might think that this short reading from Jeremiah serves only as a preamble to the Gospel reading, Luke 2:25-36.
 Yes, it does look forward to the distant fulfilment of the promise that there will be a descendant of David who will ‘execute justice and righteousness’, a promise that will later form the basis of messianic belief.
 But it also has something to say about the ‘present’, about living as people who hold a promise.

-The context of Jer.
-33:14-16 is important.
-In terms of the story in Jeremiah, the city of Jerusalem is under siege by the Babylonian king Nebuchadrezzar and the people will shortly go into exile (Jer.
-32:1-6).
-Jeremiah is in prison (Jer.
-32:2; 33:1).
-The people are about to lose everything that has given meaning to their lives – temple, city, king, priesthood, their homes, family etc. God seems to be silent, absent, and preoccupied with judging the people for past wrongs.
-But in terms of the literary context, Jer.
-33:14-16 falls within that part of Jeremiah known as the Book of Consolation (Jeremiah 30-33), which as the name suggests, gives hope to the people.
+The context of Jer 33:14-16 is important.
+In terms of the story in Jeremiah, the city of Jerusalem is under siege by the Babylonian king Nebuchadrezzar and the people will shortly go into exile (Jer 32:1-6).
+Jeremiah is in prison (Jer 32:2; 33:1).
+The people are about to lose everything that has given meaning to their lives – the temple, the city, king, priesthood, their homes, family etc. God seems to be silent, absent, and preoccupied with judging the people for past wrongs.
+But in terms of the literary context, Jer 33:14-16 falls within that part of Jeremiah known as the Book of Consolation (Jeremiah 30-33), which as the name suggests, gives hope to the people.

 In particular Jeremiah 33 contains seven promissory oracles, of which this week’s reading is the fourth.
-Jer.
-33:14-16 repeats the words of Jer.
-23:5-6.
+Jer 33:14-16 repeats the words of Jer 23:5-6.
 The promise referred to in v.
-14 could be the words in that earlier text, or maybe it refers to another promise to David such as in 2 Sam.
-7:8 or implicit in the last words of David (2 Sam.
-23: 1-5) which we read last week.
+14 could be the words in that earlier text, or maybe it refers to another promise to David such as in 2 Sam 7:8 or the one implicit in the last words of David (2 Sam 23: 1-5) which we read last week.
 Whatever the case this promise to the Davidic house is unusual in Jeremiah.
-Jeremiah regards the way the kings (and priests) of Jerusalem have behaved as one of the major reasons for the present disaster (cf. Jer.
-22:13-18, 24-30).
+Jeremiah regards the way the kings (and priests) of Jerusalem have behaved as one of the major reasons for the present disaster (cf. Jer 22:13-18, 24-30).
 Given that, and the fact that this chapter does not appear in the old Greek versions of the book of Jeremiah, many scholars have proposed that the promises in Jeremiah 33 are a later collection of general promises belonging to the theme of the restoration of God’s people.
 They suggest that these words have been added to the book by later editors and may not have been part of the prophet’s own words.

 Return to OT Lectionary Reading